oktadev/okta-blog/_source/_posts/2022-09-01-kafka-microservices.md

 ## Communicate Between Store and Alert Microservices

 The JHipster generator adds a `spring-cloud-starter-stream-kafka` dependency to applications that declare `messageBroker kafka` (in JDL), enabling the Spring Cloud Stream [programming model](https://docs.spring.io/spring-cloud-stream/docs/current/reference/html/spring-cloud-stream.html#_main_concepts) with the [Apache Kafka binder](https://docs.spring.io/spring-cloud-stream/docs/current/reference/html/spring-cloud-stream-binder-kafka.html#_usage_examples) for using Kafka as the messaging middleware.
+Spring Cloud Stream was recently added back to JHipster.
+Now, instead of working with Kafka Core APIs, we can use the binder abstraction, declaring input/output arguments in the code, and letting the specific binder implementation handle the mapping to the broker destination.

+**IMPORTANT NOTE**: At this moment, JHipster includes Spring Cloud Stream 3.2.4, which has [deprecated](https://docs.spring.io/spring-cloud-stream/docs/current/reference/html/spring-cloud-stream.html#spring-cloud-stream-preface-notable-deprecations) the annotation-based programming model, `@EnableBinding` and `@StreamListener` annotations, in favor of the functional programming model.
+Stay tuned for future JHipster updates.

 For the sake of this example, update the `store` microservice to send a message to the `alert` microservice through Kafka, whenever a store entity is updated.